-If you have any questions about downpipe diversion or building a raingarden, your landscape gardener or local plumber may be able to help.
+If you have any questions about rainwater tank diversions, downpipe diversion or building a raingarden, your landscape gardener or local plumber may be able to help.
 For more information visit melbourne.water.com.au/raingardens

-Materials List - what you need for a downpipe diversion
+Materials List - what you need for a rainwater tank diversion

-Table 2: Details the materials required for a downpipe diversion.
+Table 2: Details the materials required for a rainwater tank diversion.

-You can purchase the materials yourself, or a licensed plumber will be able to supply them when fitting the downpipe diversion.
-While prices may vary depending on the materials selected, one downpipe diversion is likely to cost \$150 (plus the cost of a plumber).
-One basic diversion is likely to take your plumber 1 hour.
+You can purchase the materials yourself, or a licensed plumber will be able to supply them when fitting the diversion to the rainwater tank.
+While prices may vary depending on the materials selected, one rainwater tank overflow diversion is likely to cost \$120 (plus the cost of a plumber).
+A basic diversion is likely to take your plumber 1 hour.

 QUANTITY MATERIAL

-1 No. 90mm dia.
-Water Diverter with on/off lever and 13mm dia. outlet
+1 No. 90mm diameter water diverter with on/off lever and 13mm diameter outlet

-1 No. Leaf eater

 2 No. uPVC 90mm diameter tee

 2 No. uPVC 90mm diameter 90 degree bend (preferably with inspection cap)

 2 l/m 90mm diameter pipe

 6 l/m 13mm diameter nylon hose